-Blinking - This LED blinks during start up.
+Blinking - This LED blinks during start up, and during a Firmware Upgrade.

-LAN For each port, there are 2 LEDs
+LAN LEDs For each port, there are 2 LEDs

-- Link/Act (Green) - On Corresponding LAN (hub) port is active. - Off No active connection on the corresponding LAN (hub) port. - Flashing Data is being transmitted or received via the corresponding LAN (hub) port. - 100 (Yellow) - On Corresponding LAN (hub) port is using 100BaseT. - Off Corresponding LAN (hub) port connection is using 10BaseT, or no active connection.
+- Link/Act - On Corresponding LAN (hub) port is active. - Off No active connection on the corresponding LAN (hub) port. - Flashing Data is being transmitted or received via the corresponding LAN (hub) port. - 100 - On Corresponding LAN (hub) port is using 100BaseT. - Off Corresponding LAN (hub) port connection is using 10BaseT, or no active connection.